RLi43/mdwiki-seed/Introduction/pages/Courses.md

-# Projects & Courses
+# Courses

 [TOC]

 ## Prologue

-This page briefly introduce the courses and projects I’ve participated in.
+This page briefly introduce the courses I’ve participated in.

 Documents: